 Invoice payments enable business customers to enjoy a convenient payment experience and offer B2B companies several advantages.

 Data protection: Invoice payments offer buyers protection against online data theft as there is no need to provide any personal data or banking information.

-Quality check: Goods are only paid for when they are received and meet the buyer’s expectations.
+Quality check: The buyer only pays for goods when they receive them and the goods meet their expectations.
 If there’s a problem with an order, goods can be sent back to the supplier without making any payment.

-Cashflow: Buyers can buy and receive goods when needed – even if the necessary money is unavailable.
-The invoice can be paid within the specified period without negatively impacting the buyers’ cash flow.
+Cash flow: Buyers can buy and receive goods when needed – even if the necessary money is unavailable.
+Buyers can pay the invoice within the specified period without negatively affecting their cash flow.